shaoyifei96/FaSTrack-Implementation/README.md

 ## Modes
 To run simulation, use make_stamped_obs_scene.m
-1. Fastrack(Simon thinks it really works)
+1. Fastrack(Simon thinks it really works, but please make sure)
-2. Stamped HJB(Im not so sure, I think most of the time it is avoiding obstacles, but without some gradient towards the goal, the safety controller doesn't always work well?)
+2. Stamped HJB(not so sure, I think most of the time it is avoiding obstacles, but without some gradient towards the goal, the safety controller doesn't always point towards the goal.
+Also boundaries are not setup as obstacles so it can hit boundary.
+Also need help in deciding when to use safety controller and when to use performance.
+Also when using a weighted avg between safety and performance, it sometimes gets stuck because those control inputs sum to 0)
 3. RTD with RRT HLP (works)
 4. RTD with straight line HLP (works)